-Linux Variant of Clop Ransomware
+Linux Variant Of Clop Ransomware Spotted, But Uses Faulty Encryption Algorithm

 The first-ever Linux variant of the Clop ransomware has been detected in the wild, but with a faulty encryption algorithm that has made it possible to reverse engineer the process.